Baltic Soul Weekender

 The Baltic Soul Weekender is an annual music festival with a maximum attendance of 4,700 visitors held for the first time in 2007.
 The Baltic Soul Weekender offers a musical journey through the past decades of music: soul, funk, soulful house and disco.
 In addition to live acts, the visitor can listen to well-known DJs.
 It is Germany's only weekender that includes accommodation at the festival location.
 The festival was founded by the disc jockey and event manager Daniel Dombrowe (Dan D.).

 Location

 From 2007 to 2013 the location was 120 km north of Hamburg, Germany, at the Holidayparc Weissenhäuser Strand at the Baltic Sea.
 From 2014 to 2016 the event took place at the Center Parc Bispinger Heide.
 In November 2014, a one-time DJ weekender was held.
 After the previously organizing Soul Weekender GmbH filed for bankruptcy in 2015, the agency Four Artists from Berlin has organized the Baltic Soul Weekender since 2016.
 Dan Dombrowe remained as creative director.
 Since 2018 the event takes place again at the Holidayparc Weissenhäuser Strand.
 In 2020, Four Artists ceased operations independently of the Baltic Soul Weekender.
-KJ Projects GmbH has been the organizer of the event since 2022.
+KJ Projects GmbH has been the organizer of the event from 2022 to 2025.